 - Continued membership in the Association of Surgical Technologists (AST) is highly encouraged after graduation.
-Each student should be a member of AST before program begins as it is on the admission criteria. - Health Occupations Students of America (HOSA) The mission of HOSA is to enhance the delivery of compassionate, quality health care by providing opportunities for knowledge, skill and leadership development of all health science education students, therefore, helping the student meet the needs of the health care community.
+Each student will become a member of the Association of Surgical Technologists during the Program.
+Each membership is good for one year. - Health Occupations Students of America (HOSA) The mission of HOSA is to enhance the delivery of compassionate, quality health care by providing opportunities for knowledge, skill and leadership development of all health science education students, therefore, helping the student meet the needs of the health care community.
 The purpose of the HOSA organization is to develop leadership and technical HOSA skill competencies through a program of motivation, awareness and recognition, which is an integral part of the Health Science Education instructional program.
-If you have any questions regarding Student Association Groups, please contact Jill Sand at 402-437-2729 or jsand@southeast.edu - Phi Theta Kappa Honor Society "The purpose of Phi Theta Kappa will be to recognize and encourage scholarship among two-year college students.
+If you have any questions regarding Student Association Groups, please contact Jill Sand at 402-437-2729 or jsand@southeast.edu - Phi Theta Kappa Honor Society- "The purpose of Phi Theta Kappa will be to recognize and encourage scholarship among two-year college students.
 To achieve this purpose, Phi Theta Kappa will provide opportunity for the development of leadership and service, for an intellectual climate for exchange of ideas and ideals, for lively fellowship for scholars, and for stimulation of interest in continuing academic excellence." - Alpha Pi Lambda is the PTK chapter on the SCC Lincoln campus.
 Students with a GPA of 3.5 or above and who have completed 12 credit hours at SCC are eligible for membership.
-For more information: please call Rachel Mason at 402-437-2630.
+For more information: please call Rachel Mason at 437-2630. - AST Honor Society "The mission of the AST National Surgical Technology Honor Society is to recognize the achievement of Surgical Technology students and to support the learning and professional development of AST student members, who strive to improve the Surgical Technology profession. - Students will be nominated for membership by program faculty. - To be considered for nomination students must have: a minimum GPA of 3.75, 95% attendance, have completed 85% of the Program, be a student member of AST, be a good student citizen, and have no past or present disciplinary action(s).

-GRADUATION
+GRADUATION REQUIREMENTS

-- To graduate from the Surgical First Assist program, the student must fulfill the following requirements: - o Satisfactory completion of all courses, laboratory, clinical, and program requirements. - Completed the general education requirements according to the College Catalog. - Submitted a graduation application to Admissions by the second week of the final term of the program.
+- To graduate from the Surgical Technology Program, the student must fulfill the following requirements: - Satisfactory completion of all courses, laboratory, clinical, and program requirements. - Completion of the general education requirements according to the College Cataloa. - Submit a graduation application to Admissions by the second week of the final term of the program.
 The application must be completed by the student and signed by the Program Director before submission.
 Failure to submit the application by the second week will result in delayed graduation. - Pay the graduation fee following processing of the graduation application to purchase cap & gown if student intends to walk at the graduation ceremony. - Postgraduate surveys are administered after graduation.
 These surveys extremely valuable to our Program and the College as a whole.
-Prompt attention to this task is greatly appreciated.
 These surveys will be emailed to you after graduation.
-These survey results are an important part of the Program's assessment plan and are required by our National Accreditation agency-ARC/STSA.
+These survey results are an important part of the Program's assessment plan and are required by our National Accreditation agency-ARC/STSA..

-NATIONAL CERTIFICATION EXAM
+NATIONAL CERTIFICATION CST BOARD EXAM